 Nostrand-Rogers Avenues Select Bus Service

 The Nostrand Avenue Bus Rapid Transit (BRT) Corridor extends 9.3 miles between Sheepshead Bay and Williamsburg in Brooklyn, predominantly on Nostrand, Rogers, and Bedford Avenues.
 This corridor connects to the A/C, G, J/M/Z, 2/5 and 3 subway lines, and serves both Brooklyn College and Medgar Evers College.
 The corridor generally follows the route of the B44 bus, which has both local and Limited-Stop service.
-On an average weekday, 44,300 passengers ride the B44, making it the 4th busiest bus route in the city.
+On an average weekday, 44,300 passengers ride the B44, making it the fourth busiest bus route in the city.

-BRT on Nostrand Avenue is a cost-effective project that will improve bus service for the 44,000 daily riders on the B44 route by offering dedicated bus lanes, transit signal priority and off-board fare collection.
+BRT on Nostrand Avenue is a cost-effective project that improves bus service for the 44,000 daily riders on the B44 route by offering dedicated bus lanes, transit signal priority and off-board fare collection.
 These improvements will reduce travel time and attract additional riders who currently avoid bus service due to slow speeds and a lack of reliability.